 Axis has since patched the firmware and is now prompting partners and customers to upgrade to gSOAP version 2.8.49, released July 11, 2017.

 Senrio also offers a video demonstrating the exploit:

-In 2016, Synopsys Software Composition identified several distinct versions of gSOAP.
+In 2016, Black Duck Binary Analysis identified several distinct versions of gSOAP.
 However, many more were unidentified versions.
 This suggests they were forked from the original, available from repositories other than the vendor’s site.
 “Organizations can help temper the wildfire of these types of pervasive security issues by enforcing policies that require verification and independent review of third-party code before it’s used,” Schmidt concluded.